jamielaw-smith/STARS_library/README.md

 Errors will be thrown if you request a dM/dt from a stellar mass, stellar age, or impact parameter outside the range of the interpolated library.
 Stellar mass is in the range [0.3,3] M_sun, stellar age [0.0, 1.0] fractional MS age, and impact parameter has a particular range for each star.
 The allowed range for beta is a little trickier to guess a priori, but the code will tell you what the range for a given star is if it throws an error.

 If you are renaming the default output directory, make sure that output directory (`output/` by default) is completely empty on the first initialize.

+The dM/dt's in the .dat files were constructed with 200 data points per log interval in time in order to keep the final size of the interpolated library small.
+Please contact us if you would like dM/dt files that are more finely spaced in time.

 ## Images